222 N. State Street,

 1 person favorited this theater

 After the restaurant was closed in 1968, it was remodeled into the Shangri-La Theater in 1969-70.
 It was operated by Kohlberg Theaters, which was also the last chain to run the nearby Oriental Theatre as well as a number of other theaters and drive-ins around the Midwest.
-Opened in June 1970 with “The Strawberry Statement”, the Shangri-La began to show pornographic films within a year.
+Opened June 26, 1970 with “The Strawberry Statement”, the Shangri-La Theatre began to show pornographic films within a year.

 Just login to your account and subscribe to this theater